wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/paper-memory-reduction-TyTraCL.md

 TyTraCL is a composition language, its aim is to express dataflow graphs.
 The actual input values and computations do not  need to be defined, so instances of the above types are ony declared.

 #### Primitives

+The language has a small number of primitives, shown in Listing XXX.

     -- As in Haskell but on Vec rather than [] map : (a -> b) -> Vec n a -> Vec n b